staD020/png2prg/readme.md

  - Added multi-frame support for mccharset, where all frames use the same charset.
+ - Add support for any centered fullscreen image resolution bigger than 320x200 and other than 384x272.
- - Add support for Marq's PETSCII tool .png dimension 352x232 (thanks jab).
+ - Add support for Marq's PETSCII tool .png resolution 352x232 (thanks jab).
  - Bugfix: docs fixes related to installation from source (thanks jab).
  - Bugfix: hide findECMColors log behind -verbose mode (thanks jab).